AGT2025-Quantum-computing-communication/Multi-Users-Quantum-Key-Distribution-Networks-with-IBM-Quantum-Computer/README.md

   1- On ideal backend: qiskit-aer simulator (only shot noise is considered):
   * Without an eavesdropper,
-    - Correlation: 36.72 $\esquiv$ $2^5\sqrt{2}$(which is the theoretical value);
+    - Correlation: 44.901 $\esquiv$ $2^5\sqrt{2}$(which is the theoretical value);
     - Quantum bit error rate: 0%;
-    - Secrete key length 603.
+    - Secrete key length 464 bits.
     * With an eavesdropper,
-    - Correlation: 1.42 (which is far less than the theoretical value, showing violation of the Svelitchny inequality);
+    - Correlation: -4.732 (which is far less than the theoretical value, showing violation of the Svetlichny inequality);
-    - Quantum bit error rate: about 1%;
+    - Quantum bit error rate: about 0%;
-    - Secrete key length 555.
+    - Secrete key length 464 bits.

     2- On real backend: IBM-quantum computer (IBM-Boston):
   * Without an eavesdropper,
-    - Correlation: 36.72 $\esqiv$ $2^5\sqrt{2}$(which is the theoretical value);
+    - Correlation: 1.649 $<$ $2^5\sqrt{2}$(which is the theoretical value);
-    - Quantum bit error rate: 7.75%
+    - Quantum bit error rate: 3.48%
-    - Secrete key length 499.
+    - Secrete key length 546 bits.
     * With an eavesdropper,
-    - Correlation: 1.42 (which is far less than the theoretical value, showing violation of the Svelitchny inequality);
+    - Correlation: 1.298 (which is far less than the theoretical value, showing violation of the Svelitchny inequality);
-    - Quantum bit error rate: ;
+    - Quantum bit error rate: 5.86%;
-    - Secrete key length .
+    - Secrete key length 546 bits.

     **Note:** Please note that the above values are not unique.
 They depend on several parameters and might change from one quantum hardware to another, depending on the noise level.
 Belw are the characteristics of the IBM-Boston quantum hardware at the time this experiment was carried out (from Jan.
 20 to Jan 25 2026).